bLightZP/Zoom-Player-emby-jellyfin-client-plugin/README.md

 # Introduction
-I wrote helper functions for Zoom Player to communicate with Plex, Emby and Jellyfin media servers using an abstraction layer to make access as easy as possible.
+Helper functions to communicate with Plex, Emby and Jellyfin media servers using an abstraction layer to make access as easy as possible.

 The following functions are supported: